Cybercontr0l/RickAndMortList/README.md

 - **Color+Hex:** Extension for creating colors from hexadecimal values.
 - **MonochromeModifier:** ViewModifier for changing the color of images based on the character's status (alive or dead).

-## Requirements

-- Xcode 12.0 or higher.
-- iOS 13.0 or higher.

 ## API

 This project uses the [Rick and Morty API](https://rickandmortyapi.com/) to fetch character data.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.